Athena-Learning-Assistant/Athena-Learning-Assistant/ML - Gilang Kurnia Mandari/NLP - Embedding Models/Readme.md

 #### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed yet

 ---

 Feel free to modify and extend this repository as needed for your applications or research in natural language processing.
-For any questions or issues, please contact [your@email.com](mailto:your@email.com).
+For any questions or issues, please contact me.

 ---